joel-nambala/halima/README.md

 ### `npm run build`

 The script buils the website ready for shipment.
 It complies the code, cancatenates the stylesheets I used and compresses them into a minified file.

+### Other links

+You can check out more about the author on my portfolio [Joel Nambala](https://joelportfolio.netlify.app)